-Last Updated on April 28, 2020 by Dave Schoenbeck
+Last Updated on June 20, 2023 by Dave Schoenbeck

 We’ve all been there: you’re making progress on a big project when… ding!
 A new email pops up in your inbox.
 Or a coworker stops by your office to chat.
 Or the phone rings.
-Even if it seems small at the time, these little distractions can severely impair our overall productivity in the workplace.
+Even if it seems minor at the time, these little distractions can severely impair our overall productivity in the workplace.
+If you’re tired of constant interruptions, here’s what you need to know about how to avoid interruptions at work.

-If you’re tired of the constant interruptions, here’s what you need to know about how to avoid interruptions at work.
+If you’re tired of constant interruptions, here’s what you need to know about how to avoid interruptions at work.

 Why Are Interruptions Harmful?